gunaditya-regidi/ChatApp/README.md

 # ChatApp
-This is my Internship Project in the Second Year of my B.Tech.
+This is my Workshop Project in the Second Year of my B.Tech.

 It's a clone of Whats_app